thermodo/ThermodoSDK/README.md

   <a href="http://developer.thermodo.com/"><img src="http://thermodo.com/assets/images/thermodo_logo.jpg" alt="Thermodo" title="Thermodo" /></a>
 </p>

-The ThermodoSDK allows you to integrate [Thermodo](http://thermodo.com) into your iOS or OS X application.
+The ThermodoSDK allows you to integrate [Thermodo](http://thermodo.com) into your iOS application.
 ThermodoSDK provides a simple interface for interacting with Thermodo and getting temperature readings into your application.

 Thermodo is a tiny electrical thermometer for your mobile device that lets you measure the temperature right where you are.
 For more information about Thermodo please checkout our [website](http://thermodo.com) or watch the [Kickstarter Video](http://www.kickstarter.com/projects/robocat/thermodo-the-tiny-thermometer-for-mobile-devices).